mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 Added game design patterns based on challenge - find source Schnell & GSM literature (their terminology is Game elements) And then updated the learning map to highlight potential concepts to be learned.

+**Systems concepts are embedded in many games but the process of direct teaching of such systems can be complex and interrupt and distract from other design activities.**

+Systems related missions were designed.
+(If so not clearly tested) Challenge section in particular mirrors systems concepts.

+Extra missions which highlight game challenge and user experience may help learners to explore systems concepts within the game context

 <!-- ### Stages of Design